 To get the most out of the engine, Lexus has again deployed its new 10-speed automatic transmission.
 The closely spaced ratios keep everything suave irrespective of the driving situations.
 Lexus claims the 10-speed box offers shift times that rival those of dual-clutch transmissions, we agree.

-For a limo, the LS500 provides a better performance than should be expected from a car of these proportions.
+For a limo, the LS500 provides better performance than should be expected from a car of these proportions.

 Let’s get serious, the LS is never going to be a car for those who desire performance, it’s for those chasing supreme comfort and refinement.

 The new Adaptive Variable Suspension (AVS) does a stellar job of ironing out undulations in the road.
 Lexus has tuned the system to continually adjust the damping control in response to driving operations and road surface conditions.
-The AVS contributes to a cosseting drive that buyer will no doubt appreciate.
+The AVS contributes to a cosseting drive that buyers will no doubt appreciate.

 The steering has been reworked to provide better manoeuvrability at low speeds, however, it really shines at higher speeds.
 It’s crisp, responsive and provides a high level of feedback.